aaronzberger/CMU_VoxelNet/README.md

 &ensp;&ensp;&ensp;regression map: the distance from the predicted object to the anchor

 Our `pos_equal_one` array is the ground truth for the probability score map.
 There are 70,400 values, each either 0 or 1.
-If there are X ground truth labels, the array will contain X 1s and all other values will be zero
+If there are X ground truth labels, the array will contain X 1s and all other values will be zeroz

-Our `neg_equal_one` array is simply the exact opposite of `pos_equal_one`, containing 1s everywhere except where there are objects.
+Our `neg_equal_one` array is the exact opposite of `pos_equal_one`, containing 1s everywhere except where there are objects.

 ---